tusharWpc/scroll-to-top-wp/readme.txt

 == Installation ==
-1. Upload `scroll-to-top-wp` to the `/wp-content/plugins/` directory
+1. Upload `scroll-top-of-page` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress